 Do I need a separation agreement as I am a beneficiary of a trust?
 Does the trust protect the family money?

 A trust is a useful means of protecting family wealth but it is only one protective measure.
-Most trustees would recommend that a beneficiary of a discretionary trust fund should also have a Financial Court Order or a separation agreement if they split up from a spouse.
-The agreement can record that any trust money is ring fenced and protected from any financial claims on divorce.
+Most trustees would recommend that a beneficiary of a discretionary trust fund should also have a financial Court Order or a separation agreement if they split up from a spouse.
+The separation agreement can record that any trust money is ring fenced and protected from any financial claims on divorce.